 Note: To expedite the Code Inquiry process, all inquiries must be received by the ASME office (Oliver Martinez, Secretary) two weeks prior to the Code meeting.

-The following Intent Inquires was approved.
-(Note 1: Intent inquires require approval of SCXI members, and need accompanying code change.
+The following Intent Inquiry was approved by SCXI.
+(Note 1: Typically Intent Inquires require approval of SCXI members, and need accompanying code change.
 Note 2: Occasionally, Requirement Inquires goes to SCXI because the inquiry did not get a unanimous vote at Inquiry Session.).
 The following Intent Inquires did not need SCXI approval because no code changes were required.